ciziks/seal-photo-identification/README.md

 ## How to Run

 With Docker Desktop running, the first step is to download WildBook's Image.
 The WBIA software is built and deployed as a Docker image wildme/wbia.
-After git cloning this repository, execute the follow command on the main directory to build the application container:
+After git cloning this repository, insert your existing WildBook Database in the root directory.
+Then, execute the follow command on the main directory to build the application container:
 ```
 docker-compose up -d --build
 ```